stadium-software/datagrid-advanced-search/README.md

 #### For Date columns

-1. Add the following controls into a grid row
-   1. Label
-   2. DropDown
-   3. Flexbox
-   4. Two TextBox controls next to each other into the Flexbox control (From and To)
-2. Enter the name of the DataGrid column heading you want to filter into the label Text property
+1. Enter the name of the filter into the Label Text property
-3. Add any or all of the operators shown below as *values* for the DropDown options (set "Between" as the first option)
+2. Add any or all of the operators shown below as *values* for the DropDown options (set "Between" as the first option)
    1. Between
    2. GreaterThan
    3. SmallerThan

 #### For Boolean columns

-1. Add the following controls into a grid row
-   1. Label
-   2. DropDown
-2. Enter the name of the DataGrid column heading you want to filter into the label Text property
+1. Enter the name of the filter into the label Text property
-3. Add any or all of the operators shown below as *values* for the DropDown options (set "ShowAll" as the first option)
+2. Add any or all of the operators shown below as *values* for the DropDown options (set "ShowAll" as the first option)
    1. ShowAll
    2. Yes
    3. No